 - 2.13.
 The interim report was important to set out the framework for the assessment and to define a typology.
-Feedback from the client steering group then informed the refinement of the SCTs and definition of SCAs.
-In practice there has been an ongoing dialogue between the consultant team and client to guide study boundaries, SCAs, SCA descriptions and presentation.
-This has proved invaluable. - 2.14.
-A multi-disciplinary team has addressed the various aspects of the assessment coordinated by a landscape architect/seascape specialist.
-The aspects have

-- included geology/marine and coastal processes, cultural and historical factors, marine and coastal uses including tourism and recreation, seascape, landscape and visual factors and GIS.
-GIS has been used to help define the SCTs as mentioned above and expanded on below.
-Existing studies and GIS datasets have been used to provide the basis for the boundaries, context and description for each SCA.
+Feedback from the client steering group then informed the refinement of the Seascape Character Types and definition of Seascape Character Areas.
+In practice there was an ongoing dialogue between the consultant team and client to guide study boundaries, Seascape Character Areas, Seascape Character Areas descriptions and presentation. - 2.14.
+A multi-disciplinary team addressed the various aspects of the assessment coordinated by a landscape architect/seascape specialist.
+The aspects have included geology/marine and coastal processes, cultural and historical factors, marine and coastal uses including tourism and recreation, seascape, landscape and visual factors and Geographical Information Systems(GIS).
+GIS was used to help define the Seascape Character Types as mentioned above and expanded on below.
+Existing studies and GIS datasets have been used to provide the basis for the boundaries, context and description for each Seascape Character Area.
 In practice, the study has been iterative with refinement of boundaries and descriptions dependent on information feeding into the process. - 2.15.
-Site survey work has been undertaken by two seascape specialists.
-The purpose has been to refine SCA boundaries if necessary, to explore aesthetic and perceptual qualities and to note forces for change and potential sensitivities.
-Representative viewpoint locations have been chosen, coinciding with SCAs and their boundaries where possible to optimise efficiency.
-Structured fieldwork sheets have allowed the characteristics and use of the area to be noted as well as the aesthetic and perceptual experience.
-A sample is shown in Appendix H. Representative photographs have been taken from each viewpoint except on a few occasions when rain prevented this.
-The site visits in the winter season has meant that the area has been observed when not being used as fully as in the summer and weather and poor sea conditions have led to survey work being primarily onshore.
-This is mitigated by the team's local knowledge through living and working in the area and by datasets such as the Welsh Activity Mapping [WAM] dataset.
-The coastal visits have covered the majority of the coast and Daugleddau/Milford Haven, omitting only a small number of areas for which the study team had prior detailed knowledge through previous site work for other landscape or seascape related projects or through leisure use over a long period.
-The site visits were generally carried out in acceptable visibility for LCA/SCA work although there were intermittent periods of rain as already noted.
-One sea trip was undertaken which ran from Milford marina out to the middle of St Brides Bay covering intermediate areas including SCAs 24, 25, 26, 28, 31 and 32.
+Site survey work was undertaken by two seascape specialists.
+The purpose was to refine Seascape Character Area boundaries if necessary, to explore aesthetic and perceptual qualities and to note forces for change and potential sensitivities.
+Representative viewpoint locations were chosen, coinciding with Seascape Character Areas and their boundaries where possible to optimise efficiency.
+Structured fieldwork sheets allowed the characteristics and use of the area to be noted as well as the aesthetic and perceptual experience.
+A sample is shown in Appendix H. Representative photographs were taken from each viewpoint except on a few occasions when rain prevented this.
+The site visits in the winter season meant that the area has been observed when not being used as fully as in the summer and weather and poor sea conditions have led to survey work being primarily onshore.
+This was mitigated by the team's local knowledge through living and working in the area and by datasets such as the Welsh Activity Mapping [WAM] dataset.
+The coastal visits covered the majority of the coast and Daugleddau / Milford Haven Waterway, omitting only a small number of areas for which the study team had prior detailed knowledge through previous site work for other landscape or seascape related projects or through leisure use over a long period.
+The site visits were generally carried out in acceptable visibility for Landscape Character Area / Seascape Character Area work although there were intermittent periods of rain as already noted.
+One sea trip was undertaken which ran from Milford marina out to the middle of St Brides Bay covering intermediate areas including Seascape Character Areas 24, 25, 26, 28, 31 and 32.
 This has given an indication of sea conditions, marine seascape character and the visibility and perception of the coast and its influence at different distances.
-Team members have previously travelled across Ramsey Sound as part of an SVIA and around Ramsey Island [SCAs 17 and 18].
+Team members have previously travelled across Ramsey Sound as part of a Seascape and Visual Impact Assessment and around Ramsey Island [Seascape Character Areas 17 and 18].
 Overall, the combination of site visits, knowledge of the area and desk study is considered to have been sufficient to inform the study to the appropriate level of detail.